 Mission: To educate Catholics on Church teaching about capital punishment, encourage action to end its use, and promote healing through restorative justice.

 Upholding the inviolability and dignity of the human person, the Catholic Church teaches that, in light of the Gospel, capital punishment is inadmissible and can no longer be justified in modern society.
-Though the death penalty is still carried out in Georgia at an alarming pace, Catholics and other people of faith are increasingly coming forward in opposition to its use.
+Though the death penalty is still carried out in Georgia, Catholics and other people of faith are increasingly coming forward in opposition to its use.
 In order to build on their good works, Georgia Catholics Against the Death Penalty (GACADP) is organized to promote a spirituality of respect for life that encompasses victims of violent crime as well as those at risk of execution for capital offenses.

-Working directly with the archdiocesan Office of Life, Dignity, and Justice, GACADP works to build a network of parish leaders and other concerned Catholics to foster ongoing prayerful witness against the death penalty.
+Working directly with the Archdiocese of Atlanta, Diocese of Savannah, and the Georgia Catholic Conference, GACADP works to build a network of parish leaders and other concerned Catholics to foster ongoing prayerful witness against the death penalty.
 This network serves three related purposes:

-As Catholics, we believe that life is sacred from conception until natural death
+- As Catholics, we believe that life is sacred from conception until natural death

-We uphold the Catechism of the Catholic Church which declares that “in the light of the Gospel, that ‘the death penalty is inadmissible because it is an attack on the inviolability and dignity of the person’, and she works with determination for its abolition worldwide”
+- We uphold the Catechism of the Catholic Church which declares that “in the light of the Gospel, that ‘the death penalty is inadmissible because it is an attack on the inviolability and dignity of the person’, and she works with determination for its abolition worldwide”

-We also uphold the statements of recent popes, the US Conference of Catholic Bishops (USCCB) and our own bishops here in Georgia who have called for us to create a “culture of life”
+- We also uphold the statements of recent popes, the US Conference of Catholic Bishops (USCCB) and our own bishops here in Georgia who have called for us to create a “culture of life”

-We work hand-in-hand with those Catholic organizations in Georgia and in the wider Catholic community who seek to promote a culture of life and end the death penalty
+- We work hand-in-hand with those Catholic organizations in Georgia and in the wider Catholic community who seek to promote a culture of life and end the death penalty

-We also work cooperatively with like-minded faith traditions, organizations, and individuals seeking to end the death penalty
+- We also work cooperatively with like-minded faith traditions, organizations, and individuals seeking to end the death penalty

-With guidance from the Georgia Catholic Conference, we engage public officials and the broader community in order to shape public opinion and influence legislators to enact life-affirming policies
+- With guidance from the Georgia Catholic Conference, we engage public officials and the broader community in order to shape public opinion and influence legislators to enact life-affirming policies